View basket (0 items $0.00)

 Why Yoga Practice Can Hurt Instead of Heal

 While yoga can help relieve neck and shoulder pain, it can also be the cause it.
-For yogis, trouble can also stem from attempting to do too much, too soon, especially when it comes weight bearing poses that require upper body strength and support.
+For yogis, trouble can also stem from attempting to do too much, too soon, especially when it comes to weight bearing poses that require upper body strength and support.

-Robin had a neck injury early in the early days of her practice.
+Robin had a neck injury in the early days of her practice.
 She traces her injury to an overly aggressive yoga practice that included headstand variations with inadequate prep and little awareness of the proper body mechanics and alignment required to safely execute such poses.

 The moment Robin realized there was a problem is etched in her memory: